 DIY Desiccant: How To

-You will need a piece of fabric and silica gel.
 Form a pocket out of two square pieces of fabric and fill it with the silica gel.
 Sew it closed and then hang the bag inside your storage unit.

 Finally, remember that you will have to regenerate the desiccant because silica gel can absorb up to 40 percent of its weight.
 To do so, dry the crystals in the oven.

-Charcoal is a natural alternative to silicone gel desiccant.
+If you are looking for more natural alternative to your moisture problem, you may be surprised by the power of charcoal.
+It is a natural alternative to silicone gel desiccant.
 Charcoal briquettes absorb not only moisture, but unpleasant odours as well.

-You can wrap them in fabric, just like crystals, and sew them up the same way you would the silica gel packs.
+Wrap them in fabric, just like crystals, and sew them up the same way you would the silica gel packs.
 You can also place them on a metal tray, inside a bucket or basket lined with foil or plastic.
 Replace the briquettes every month or two.

 When handling charcoal, you should be careful not to stain some of your belongings, so never put it against items that could be damaged.
 To protect your possessions from stains and other damage, make sure that your storage unit is well organized.